Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 Goldbelt Tram Gift Store

-Later on we decided to take a visit to the Goldbelt Tram Gift Store.
+Later on, we decided to visit the Goldbelt Tram Gift Store.

-It’s actually a really nice gift shop up there and they have a lot of 100% indigenous designed home and apparel products that looked really cool.
+It’s actually a really nice gift shop, and they have a lot of 100% Indigenous-designed home and apparel products that looked really cool.

 If you are into porcelain bowls, you’ll have a wide selection to choose from but they have a little bit of everything.